Legal Transformation: The new playbook

 Perhaps most critically, ‘Legal Transformation’ will not only affect ‘who’ focused on in this article, but more importantly; ‘what’ the function does, and ‘how’ they do it.

-Those GCs who don’t make the shift to new functional structures, locus of activity, and adoption of technology will be trapped in the cycle of lower budgets and greater workloads.
+Those GCs who don’t make the shift to new functional structures, locus of activity, and adoption of technology will be trapped in the cycle of lower budgets and greater workloads, thus not taking full advantage of the Legal capabilities of the future.

-The few GCs that successfully navigate Legal Transformation will become key leaders in businesses that are increasingly based on IP, confined by regulations, and defined by legal complexity.
+The few GCs that successfully navigate Legal Transformation will become key leaders in the legal landscape and businesses that are increasingly based on IP, confined by regulations, and defined by legal complexity.

 Download the ebook